Telling Stories About the Impact of American Religion

 This diversity helps achieve the program goal of elevating compelling and unique stories of American religious experience in many forms.
 And it positions the National Fund and grantees to leverage regional funding, both public and private, to support these capital projects.

-The 31 grantees in the first two program years of the National Fund represent:
+The 44 awardees in the first three program years of the National Fund represent:

 1 Reform Jewish congregation